NayakwadiS/mftool/docs/index.rst

 ----------------------

 Before going though other fundamental APIs.
 We will first see how to get a quote.
-Assume that we want to fetch current nav of *SBI BLUE CHIP FUND-DIRECT PLAN*.
-The only thing we need is AMFI Code for this company.
+Assume that we want to fetch current nav of ANY scheme.
+The only thing we need is Code for this company.

->>> q = mf.get_scheme_quote('119598') # it's ok to use both string or integer as codes.
+>>> q = mf.get_scheme_quote('119597') # it's ok to use both string or integer as codes.
 >>> print(q)
-{"scheme_code": "119598",
+{"scheme_code": "119597",
- "scheme_name": "SBI xxxxxxxxxxxxx",
+ "scheme_name": "xxxxxxxxxxxxx",
  "last_updated": "16-Aug-2019",
  "nav": "40.0138"
 }